JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 <center>{% include image.html file="espressif6.jpg" alt="WiFi Sensor Update Available "%}
 Figure 6.</center>

 {% include note.html content="If you get an error like shown in Figure 6b, it means that Windows has blocked the application and it will need to be Unblocked.
-In Windows Explorer, in the C:\Espressif folder, right click on loader.ps1 and check the Unblock box.
-Then repeat with right click on the Esptools.exe and check the Unblock box.
+In Windows Explorer, in the C:\Espressif folder, right click on loader.ps1, select  **Properties** and check the Unblock box.
+Then repeat with right click on the Esptools.exe, select  **Properties** and check the Unblock box.
 You can repeat the above step and the loader command should now work." %}
 <center>{% include image.html file="espressif6b.jpg" alt="File blocked "%}
 Figure 6b.</center>